qodesmith/background-image-gallery/README.md

 ### Stopping The Gallery / Cleanup

 Ok, so you've got the gallery running on the page but enough's enough.
 How do we stop this thing?
 And who's gonna put away all those `<div>`'s this thing took out?
 Simple.
-The `big` function an object with 2 simply methods - `.stop` and `.clean`.
+The `big` function returns an object with 2 simple methods - `stop` and `clean`:

 ```javascript
 const gallery = big({ ... })